-The formula below calculates the cumulative value running total of variances between assumptions and actual costs for pension costs and capital expenditure and states the closing position as at 31 December 2021 and 31 December 2022.
+The formula below calculates the cumulative value running total of variances between assumptions and actual costs for pension costs, RPI-CPI wedge and capital expenditure and states the closing position as at 31 December 2021 and 31 December 2022.
 Keeping a running total for these variances is essential to ensure that appropriate adjustments can be made either to reflect additional returns due to NERL or amounts that need to be returned to customers in future periods.

-For 2019 (i.e. year t-1 for the calendar year 2020)
+For 2020 (i.e. year t-1 for the calendar year 2021)